 3. Moderation tools

-For any company that uses video calling to facilitate interaction with – and among – consumers, moderation tools are an essential part of providing a space where users can interact safely without being subjected to hateful or explicit content.
-Any negative experience is a direct reflection of your brand.
+For any company that uses live stream video to facilitate interaction with – and among – consumers, moderation tools are an essential part of providing a space where users can interact safely without being subjected to hateful or explicit content.
+By bringing streaming capabilities in-app, any negative experience is a direct reflection of your brand.
 You’ve taken the responsibility to bring users together, and now it’s your responsibility to create a safe environment for them.

 If you’re planning to use your app or platform to foster connections among your customers and build a community around your brand, moderation tools are crucial.